Custom Design Guide

 Image Size (miniumum): 300 pixels x 300 pixels

 Line Widths (minimum): 3 points

 CMYK Printing: Like most professional CMYK printers, we cannot print neon or metallic colors.

-Common Design Error: If you want the background to be the color of the bottle, you need to upload a .png file with a transparent background.
+Common Design Error: If you want the background to be the color of the bottle, you need to upload a .png, .svg, .ai, .pdf, or .tiff file with a transparent background.
 Customers frequently upload a file with a white background.
 If you do, we’ll assume you want to print that white background.